A User-driven Design Framework for Robotaxi: INTRODUCTION

-Perceptions about privacy issues are often characterized by indifference rather than resistance.
-Many users view their data as low value and feel limited agency over privacy, yet they are generally willing to accept data collection when it is framed as functionally necessary or socially beneficial.
-Safety perceptions are polarized.
-Some users emphasize anxiety stemming from factors such as reduced personal control and doubts about designers’ real-world driving experience, whereas others view robotaxis as safer than human-driven vehicles due to factors such as law-abiding, cautious driving and the reduced risk of interpersonal conflict.
-Ethics-related considerations include accountability in an accident, responsibility in feedback attribution, discomfort with delegating life-and-death control, worries about the system overlearning undesirable behaviors, and the absence of human-like social norms.
-Trust, finally, is influced by many factors such as personal ride experience, regulation and institutional oversight, and vehicle safety-related design features (RQ3).
+Regarding privacy, our findings indicate that users perceived robotaxis as a semi-private space to engage in personal activities compared to driver-present vehicles, while remaining aware of ongoing in-vehicle monitoring and actively modulating their behaviors.
+Users tended to be indifferent rather than resistant to data collection in robotaxis and generally accepted it when it was framed as necessary or beneficial.
+Safety perceptions were polarized: some users emphasized anxiety stemming from factors such as reduced personal control and doubts about designers' real-world driving experience, whereas others viewed robotaxis as safer than human-driven vehicles due to factors such as law-abiding, cautious driving and the reduced risk of interpersonal conflict.
+Users held ethical concerns about robotaxis, such as accident accountability, responsibility in feedback attribution, discomfort with delegating life-and-death control, and the absence of human-like driving norms.
+Trust, finally, was shaped by personal, social, and technical factors, such as personal ride experience, regulation and institutional oversight, and vehicle safety-related design features (RQ3).

-Taken together, these findings translate into user expectations for future robotaxi design, including control and trust expectations (e.g., explainable feedback and emergency support), experiential and affective expectations (e.g, in-ride entertainment and more seamless automation), and personalized and adaptable expectations (e.g., driving customization options and personalized companion services) (RQ4).
+Finally, our findings captured user expectations for future robotaxi design, including control and trust expectations (e.g., explainable feedback and emergency support), experiential and affective expectations (e.g., in-ride entertainment and more seamless automation), and personalized and adaptable expectations (e.g., driving customization options and personalized companion services) (RQ4).

-Our work makes the following contributions: \begin{itemize} \item We provide a real-world account of robotaxi use, capturing users’ adoption motivations, perceived benefits, and recurring pain points in everyday usage.
+Our work makes the following contributions to user-centered robotaxi design: \begin{itemize} \item We provide the first real-world account of robotaxi use that combines interview and autoethnographic perspectives, capturing users' motivations, practices, and perceptions in robotaxi systems.

-\item We articulate how robotaxi experiences are shaped by privacy, safety, ethics, and trust perceptions, demonstrating the interplay between safety and ethics and emphasizing robotaxis not merely as transportation but as an autonomous, semi-private transitional space.
+\item We reveal rich empirical insights into perceived privacy and agency in robotaxi use, emphasizing robotaxis not merely as transportation but as an autonomous, semi-private transitional space, which afford new design opportunities for shaping the meaning of ride experiences.

+\item We contribute a nuanced understanding of the interplay between perceived safety and user trust in robotaxis, highlighting how they are dynamically constructed through users' continuous sensemaking, explainability features, and shifting boundaries of human–machine autonomy and accountability.